Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

 More recently, several groups have developed methods to image or track moving hidden objects.
-This feat can be accomplished by either ignoring motion and using powerful illumination to form frame-by-frame reconstructions in real-time~\cite{o2018real,Lindell:2019:Wave} or by leveraging the differences between subsequent frames with object motion to track them~\cite{klein2016tracking,Gariepy:2016,chan2017non,bouman2017turning,smith2018tracking,Boger:2019}.
-These methods too rely upon a large relay wall.
+This feat can be accomplished by either ignoring motion and using powerful illumination to form frame-by-frame triangulations~\cite{brooks2019single} or reconstructions~\cite{o2018real,Lindell:2019:Wave} in real-time or by leveraging the differences between subsequent frames with object motion to track them~\cite{klein2016tracking,Gariepy:2016,chan2017non,bouman2017turning,smith2018tracking,Boger:2019}.
+These methods too rely upon large relay walls.

 Keyhole imaging is a new NLOS imaging modality.
-Unlike other NLOS approaches, it only requires access to a single optical light path and it operates at long standoff distances.
-The inverse keyhole imaging problem is significantly more challenging than conventional NLOS imaging because (i) the location of the sampling points is unknown and (ii) object motion is typically constrained to 1D trajectories, severely restricting measurement diversity.
+Unlike other NLOS approaches, it only requires access to a single optical light path.
+The keyhole imaging inverse problem is significantly more challenging than conventional NLOS imaging because the locations of the sampling points are unknown.

-\paragraph{Unknown-view Tomography} is the problem of reconstructing a 3D or 2D object from a series of 2D or 1D projections, respectively, taken at unknown view angles~\cite{basu2000uniqueness}.
+\paragraph{Unknown-view Tomography} The problem of reconstructing a 3D or 2D object from a series of 2D or 1D projections, respectively, taken at unknown view angles is known as unknown-view tomography~\cite{basu2000uniqueness}.
 This problem occurs in a number of applications; most notably inverse synthetic aperture radar (ISAR)~\cite{prickett1980principles} and single-particle cryogenic electron microscopy~\cite{cheng2015primer,singer2018mathematics}.

-A host of methods exist to solve the unknown-view tomography problem: moment methods compute perspective invariant features and use these features to directly reconstruct the scene~\cite{wang2019two,bandeira2017optimal,zehni2019geometric}.
+A host of methods exist to solve the unknown-view tomography problem: Moment methods compute perspective invariant features and use these features to directly reconstruct the scene~\cite{wang2019two,bandeira2017optimal,zehni2019geometric}.
 Low-dimensional embedding methods estimate the perspective associated with each measurement by embedding it into a low-dimensional space, this estimated perspective then allows for the application of standard recovery algorithms~\cite{coifman2008graph,singer2013two}.
 Bayesian methods, which are the most popular and successful approach to unknown-view tomography, compute maximum likelihood (ML) or maximum a posteriori (MAP) estimates of the scene under priors on the distribution of the scene, the measurements, and the noise~\cite{basu2000feasibility,scheres2012relion}.
 Bayesian methods are sample efficient and highly robust to noise, but can be computationally demanding.